-Please contact Frigi-Temp if you would like more information on reducing the operating costs of your commercial appliances and HVAC system.
+Please contact Frigi-Temp if you would like more information on reducing the operating costs of your home appliances and HVAC system.

 General Tips for All Seasons

-- Consider a programmable thermostat to save you money and maintain a consistent climate.
+- Consider a programmable thermostat to save you money and maintain a consistent climate in your home.